vnguyenbfb/vnguyenbfb.github.io/_posts/2017-07-01-Adidas Sales Analysis.md

 <img src="/assets/images/P9_7.png">

-Figure 5 offers a deeper drills into how each product is performing in each region.
+Figure 5 offers a deeper drill into how each product is performing in each region.

 Women's Apparel is the most highly priced product and generates quite good margin, except for in the West.

 On the other hand, Men's Apparel ranks second in terms of pricing but generate quite poor margin compared to other products, except for in the West.

 Men's St Footwear is actually doing very well, especially in the West.
 It has big sales volumn, medium range price, and quite good margin.

+#### 6.4.
+How differrent sales methods are driving revenue and profitability?

 Figure 6